0xNullLight/Project-3/Documentation/MeetingNotes.md

 - Brandi has created and coded most of the template for the server side of the application.

+- Brandi and Bee met at 6:45pm Brandi updated Bee on progress.

 - Bee has done a deep dive on Render and has deployed the server onto Render successfully.

 - Amanda will be updated on Monday during class.